 Deep work isn’t just a fad among philosophers and other writers in the early twentieth century.
 Instead, it’s a highly valuable and essential skill today.

 Deep work is not an out-of-date skill that is becoming obsolete.

 Instead, it’s a necessary skill for anyone hoping to advance in a globally competitive information economy that eats up and spits out those who don’t work hard enough.

 Those at the top of the talent market benefit, while the rest suffers, once it is made universally available.

 To put it another way, talent is not a commodity purchased in large quantities and combined to get the desired results: Being the best comes with a price.

-The fundamental qualities that you should thrive on in this new economy are the capacity to master challenging jobs quickly and the ability to create at an elite level.
+The fundamental qualities you should thrive on in this new economy are the capacity to master challenging jobs quickly and create at an elite level.